-Upper Mustang Tiji Festival Tour would be the greatest opportunity for travelers who desire to explore the deserted destination of Nepal with its unique culture, people, geography, tradition, climate, and many other aspects.
-This tour will surely be the best trip of travelers as they will get a chance to experience the hospitality of local people on such special occasions and the main festival celebrated in that area.
+Mustang Tiji Festival Tour would be a nice opportunity for those who desire to explore the semi-deserted destination of Nepal with its unique culture, people, geography, and traditions.
+This tour will surely be the best trip as one can get a chance to experience the hospitality of local people on such special occasions and the main festival celebrated in Mustang.

 Dorje Jono (known also as Dorje Phurba, Vajrakila, or Vajrakumar) is the name of a deity in Vajrayana Buddhism, an age-old Buddhist practice in India and Nepal.
 The Buddhist masters Padmasambhava, Vimalamitra, and Shilamnju (of Nepal) went on to introduce this practice to Tibet during the 8th century CE, where it then branched into many lineages.

 Padmasambhava instructed the major steps in the sacred dance of Vajrakila at Samye Monastery in Tibet.
 Chhode Monastery at Lo Manthang in Upper Mustang is famous for its performance of Vajrakila practice and ritual.